Never Think About What to Make for Dinner for the Next Two Months with My Lazy Cooking Bundle

 1. Bug Slime

 This sensory recipe for bug slime will provide hours of oozy, gooey fun!
-The slime is made from mixing white glue with liquid starch and food dye.
-Rocks, plastic leaves and bugs are added to the slime mixture for some bugged out fun.
+The slime is made by mixing white glue with liquid starch and food dye.
+Rocks, plastic leaves, and bugs are added to the slime mixture for some bugged-out fun.

-This chemical and Borax-free slime is edible!
-You’ll love the super easy, no-cook recipe that takes less than 5 minutes from start to finish!
+This chemical and Borax-free slime are edible!
+You’ll love the super easy, no-cook recipe that takes less than 5 minutes from start to finish.
 Wondering what the ingredients are?
-Cornstarch, basil seed, water and food coloring.
+Cornstarch, basil seed, water, and food coloring.

 4. Fluffy Slime

 Need a new sensory play activity for your little ones?
 This fluffy slime recipe may be a fun one to try!
-The interesting ingredient additions in this fluffy slime version are: shaving cream and googley eyes.
+Some interesting ingredient additions in this fluffy slime version are shaving cream and googley eyes.

 5. Two Ingredient Slime

 This Borax-free recipe for slime only requires two ingredients, and one of them is water!
-The other ingredient surprised us—Metamucil (a natural fiber supplement found at most grocery stores)!
+The other ingredient surprised us—Metamucil which is a natural fiber supplement found at most grocery stores!

 A great boredom buster, you can make your own homemade play goo or slime using a recipe that features ingredients you might already have in your cupboards.
-Pull out the white glue, food coloring, measuring cups, Borax and some bowls for mixing and Ziploc baggies for slime storing.
+Pull out the white glue, food coloring, measuring cups, Borax, and some bowls for mixing and Ziploc baggies for slime storage.

 8. DIY Monster Boogers